wso2/docs-ei/en/micro-integrator/docs/develop/creating-project-solution.md

 1. Open **WSO2 Integration Studio** and click **Integration → Create New Integration Project** in the **Getting Started** view as shown below.
     <img src="../../assets/img/create_project/create-integration-solution.png">

-2. In the **New ESB Solution Project** dialog that opens, provide the following information:
+2. In the **New Integration Project** dialog that opens, provide the following information:
     <img src="../../assets/img/create_project/new_soln_vm_deployment.png" width="500">

     <table>